shmup/hexbugs/README.md

 7. No Recapture Rule: A piece, once moved, cannot be moved back to its original location on the player's next turn.

-8. Queen Bee Rule: The queen bee must be placed by the fourth turn.
+8. Queen Bee: The Queen Bee can only move one space at a time, but it is the most important piece.
+If it gets surrounded by pieces, either your own or your opponent's, you lose the game.

-9. Beetle Rule: The beetle moves one space like the queen, but it can also climb on top of another piece and move over pieces.
+9. Beetle: The Beetle can move one space at a time like the Queen Bee, but it also has the unique ability to climb on top of other pieces.
+This makes it a very versatile and valuable piece.

-10. Grasshopper Rule: The grasshopper jumps in a straight line over one or more pieces.

-11. Spider Rule: The spider must move exactly three spaces, in one direction, per turn.

-12. Ant Rule: The ant can move to any spot it can slide to.

-13. Game End Rule: The game ends when a queen bee is surrounded on all six sides by pieces of any color, with that player losing the game.

-## Theme

-1. Beetle -> Scarab
-    - They can climb over other bugs and move in any direction.

-2. Spider -> Tarantula
-    - They must move exactly three spaces around the hive.
+10. Spider: The Spider must move exactly three spaces per turn, which can be limiting but also allows for strategic positioning.
+It cannot backtrack in the 3-space move.

-3. Grasshopper -> Cricket
-    - They can jump over other bugs to an unoccupied space on the other side.

-4. Soldier Ant -> Wasp
+11. Grasshopper: The Grasshopper jumps over other pieces and can quickly move across the board.
+This makes it a valuable piece for both offense and defense.

-    - They can move to any unoccupied space around the hive.
+12. Ant: The Ant can move to any unoccupied space on the board, making it the most mobile piece.

-5. Queen Bee -> Monarch Butterfly
-    - They can move to any adjacent space.

-6. Mosquito -> Tick
-    - They can mimic the movement of any bug they touch.

-7. Ladybug -> Firefly
-    - They can move three spaces; two on top of the hive and one down.
+13. Ladybug (expansion): The Ladybug moves three spaces per turn, two on top of the Hive, and one down.
+It can't end its movement on top of the Hive, which limits its versatility.

-8. Pillbug -> Roly Poly
+14. Mosquito (expansion): The Mosquito takes on the movement abilities of any piece it touches, making it potentially very versatile.

-    - They can move one space or move an adjacent piece to another empty space adjacent to itself.
+15. Pillbug (expansion): The Pillbug can move one space at a time, or it can move an adjacent unstacked piece (friend or foe) to another empty space around itself.

+16. Game End Rule: The game ends when a queen bee is surrounded on all six sides by pieces of any color, with that player losing the game.